 Every medium you can think of is represented at the fair, and possibly some you never thought of – from raku pottery to sculpted leather, from glass and oil paint to paper and canvas, metals and woods, gemstones, custom-carved everything including boxes to hold your treasures, even guns and knives and most certainly musical instruments.
 And more.

 Even children are never bored at the Craftsmen’s Fair – in fact recently the fair has opened a kids area with hands-on opportunities across a large range of projects.
 And kids get in free, at this family-friendly event.

-The 39th Annual, 2014 Fall Craftsmen’s Fair is open 10-6 every day and 10-5 on Sunday, October 9-26, in the convention center at Traffic Light #8 in Gatlinburg.
+The Summer and Fall Craftsmen’s Fairs are held in the Gatlinburg Convention Center at Traffic Light #8.
 For more information see the Craftsmen’s Fair web site, and for recent pictures and news check its Facebook page.